Should I create a written work agreement?

 How and when do I have a conversation about a written agreement?

-While a written agreement offers tremendous advantages for both workers and employers, a worker might have apprehensions about it, especially if she is undocumented.
-That’s why it’s important to introduce the subject in a way that addresses some of her concerns up front.
+While a written agreement offers tremendous advantages for both workers and employers, a worker might have apprehensions about it, especially if they are undocumented.
+That’s why it’s important to introduce the subject in a way that addresses some of their concerns up front.

 You might start the conversation by saying you’ve found an organization that supports the rights of immigrant families and women workers and that it gave you information and ideas about how you can be a fair employer.